 - Lord Goldsmith QC, Attorney-General

 Peter Scott QC, Peter Webster QC, Peter Goldsmith QC and Tim Dutton QC have all served as Chairmen of the Bar Council.

 Fountain Court is also proud of its historic and continuing academic links.
 The profiles of individual members are indicative of a strong intellectual and academic backbone to Chambers, with several Vinerian and Eldon Scholars and Martin Wronker Prize winners among its current members.
-Andrew Burrows QC is Professor of the Law of England in the University of Oxford and a Fellow of All Souls College (and a Supreme Court Justice as of June 2020).
+Lord Burrows was Professor of the Law of England in the University of Oxford and a Fellow of All Souls College and is now a Justice of the Supreme Court.
 Lawrence Boo is a Professor of Law at the National University of Singapore.
 Peter Watts QC is a Professor of Law at the University of Auckland.
 Dr Louise Merrett is a Fellow and Tutor in Law at Trinity College, Cambridge and University Reader in International Commercial Law.
 Stephen Moriarty QC, is a former Fellow and Tutor in Law at Exeter College, Oxford and a University Lecturer.
 Former members include Richard Hooley, Professor of Law at King’s College, London and Neil Andrews, Professor of Civil Justice and Private Law at Clare College, Cambridge.

 The builder who designed the buildings comprising the core of Fountain Court Chambers was Nicholas Barbon, one of the developers who rebuilt London as a modern city after the Great Fire in 1666.
 He succeeded in redeveloping the area that had been Essex House, and inspiring the new architecture and land use of the city.